I Am Your Father – Part 1: The Secret

-So, as I am sitting down to write this, my wife and I are just about to announce to our family and friends that we are expecting our first child.
+So, as I write this, my wife and I are about to announce to our family and friends that we are expecting our first child.

 [Pauses for applause and cooing noises]